"You should apologize to her. I can't believe you made her jump like that. Did you see the look on her face?"

 As we round the bend, a willow tree comes into view.
 Anchored neatly across the water.
 Big enough to make a druid cum.

-Bex goes wide-eyed as she tracks the sprawling branches.
-"I think we found it."
+Bex tracks the sprawling branches.
+"This must be it."

 The banks are edged with meandering docks.
-The willow itself is rooted on a small island.
-It's not far from where we stand, but we're separated by treacherous waters.
-We split up and begin to search for a way across.
-Bex and I go left, Astarion and Shadowheart go right.
+The willow itself is not far from where we stand, but we're separated by treacherous waters.

 Shovel perches herself on a soft log along the bank and groans.
 "Hates the dancing water.
 Always filled with rocks."

-Bex murmurs.
+"It was likely the old crossing.
+You can see some of the old planks caught in the stones."
+She walks to the edge of the water.
 "Shallow water can be deceptively deadly."
 She glances up at me.
 "I have experience with this.
 Let me hop across and check it out.
 If I don't find anything I'll let you know.
 No need in risking you getting swept away."
-She looks me up and down and wrinkles her nose.
+She wrinkles her nose.
 "Though that cloak could use a wash."

-I give her a playful snort.
 "I promise I'll wash the damned thing tonight."
-I look across the water, and my lips straighten.
+I say tipping my chin down giving her a soft smile.
+I focus across the water.
 "Take Shovel with you.
 I'll keep watch.
 Just whistle if you need me."

 She kneels down and Shovel hops onto her shoulders.
-She scans the stones and hops across with nimble footing.
-She makes it to the muddy banks on the other side and I watch her scan the area.
-She walks up to the tree and, silently, I see something rising from the mud behind her.
+She scans the stones and hops across with ease, making it to the muddy banks.
+Shovel climbs down, and Bex scans the area.
+She walks up to the tree, checking the roots, and surrounding mud.

 "Bex!"